Barisource/minecraft/README.md

 <h2>Teleport Command</h2>

-If you have the ability to act as an operator in a world you may move immediately from one location to another without traveling through locations in between where you start and where you end up.
+If you have the ability to act as an operator in a world you may move immediately from one location to another.
+When move like this, you don't move through locations in between where you start and where you end up.
 You simply "teleport" to your destination.
 You can specify a location using any mix of absolute and relative coordinates.

-To tell Minecraft what to do, you can type instructions, called "<b>commands</b>".
-Any time you are going to give Minecraft a command, you start by typing the diagonal line, called a "forward slash" or "slash" that starts in the lower left and moves to the lower right, meaning this symbol:  "<b>/</b>".
+A way to tell Minecraft what to do without using your mouse is to give the game typed instructions, called "<b>commands</b>".
+Any time you are going to give Minecraft a command, you start by typing the diagonal line, called a "forward slash" or "slash" that starts in the lower left and moves to the lower right.
+(Meaning this symbol:  "<b>/</b>".)

 Different commands make Minecraft do different things.
 If you want to tell Minecraft to teleport your character you use the "tp" command.
 For instance, if I was trapped underground and wanted to teleport my character to a location 100 blocks above my current position, I might issue the command:
 <code>